-Whether you like to store your butter in the refrigerator or at room temperature on the table, the DOWAN Porcelain Butter Dish is tuned to keep the maximum amount of butter as fresh as possible for the greatest amount of time.
-This porcelain tub offers plenty of storage space, accommodating two sticks of either West or East Coast sticks or an 8-ounce cube of European butter.
-When stored at room temperature, the butter stays perfectly spreadable, and the dish offers plenty of room if you need to cut-away a tablespoon for baking purposes.
+Whether you like to store your butter in the refrigerator or at room temperature on the table, the DOWAN Porcelain Butter Dish is tuned to keep the maximum amount of butter as fresh as possible for the longest period of time.
+This porcelain tub offers plenty of storage space, accommodating two sticks of either West Coast (short) or East Coast (full-sized) sticks or an 8-ounce cube of European butter.
+When stored at room temperature, the butter stays perfectly spreadable, and the dish offers plenty of room if you need to cut away a tablespoon for baking purposes.
 Simple in appearance yet well-refined in design, it features a silicone ring around the beechwood lid — it doesn't snap shut for a true airtight seal, but it will keep butter fresh for at least two weeks at room temperature.

-While porcelain is recognized for its scratch resistance, it is certainly not drop-proof — something to consider if you are prone to knocking dishes off your countertop.
+Though porcelain is scratch-resistant, it's certainly not drop-proof — something to consider if you're accident-prone.
 Compared to other models we tested, cleanup is slightly complicated by the beechwood lid, which requires handwashing.
-Though we didn't run into any trouble with freshness, we did note that the butter was slightly discolored due to oxidation at the end of our testing period.
+And though our butter stayed fresh, it did oxidize slightly over our two-week test period, becoming slightly discolored.
 For those who want to keep their butter in the fridge to avoid any issues, this dish is microwave safe, so you can easily warm your butter back up.
 We even considered how fun it would be to use the versatile DOWAN Dish as a miniature baking crock (though keep in mind that the lid is not oven safe!)

 For those of us who are accident-prone, the incredible durability of the Cooler Kitchen Modern Bamboo Butter Dish only adds to its already impressive value.
 Using an all-natural resin that combines bamboo and corn fibers, designers for Cooler Kitchen improve on the classic stoneware or porcelain clay construction to create a nearly indestructible dish.
 Although we instinctively started using it as a tub, it is actually designed to be used as a dish with a lid; depending on storage preference, it works well from any direction.
 Like many of the other tubs we tested, this one also kept our butter perfectly spreadable for at least a few weeks at room temperature.